-Tom Aczel, Founder & CEO of Emergency Medical Response, is an Electrical Fitter by trade, a former computer programmer, a First Aid Trainer, a GoodSAM Responder and on weekends works as a PAEIMA accredited Extreme Sports Medic & EMT-Advanced Care Technician providing Event First Aid Services.
+Tom Aczel, Founder & CEO of Emergency Medical Response, is an Electrical Fitter by trade, a former computer programmer, a First Aid Trainer and otherwise works as a PAEIMA accredited Extreme Sports Medic & EMT-Advanced Care Technician providing Event First Aid Services.

 Tom has been self employed since 1992 running FlexTools, his own part time software retail internet business over the World Wide Web and has managed sections, departments and businesses in the past.
 In 2010, he commenced work as a Volunteer Community First Responder in his local Central Goldfields Victoria town of Bealiba as Bealiba Community First Response.
-Today he heads up a team of volunteers and manages Emergency Medical Response, a FREE Volunteer Pre-CERT/Ambulance Community and Event First Aid Provider Service.
+Today he owns and operates a team of volunteers out of Emergency Medical Response, a FREE Volunteer Pre-Ambulance Community and Event First Aid Provider Service, based in Bealiba, Victoria.

 Currently Tom does First Aid Training and Assessment contract work for:-

 - Public First Aid Training at Life Saving First Aid in Preston;